Decolonize Your Reiki Practice

 Together we will explore how decolonization can support us to be better stewards of Reiki for the benefit of our own spiritual practice, the wider Reiki community and future generations of Reiki practitioners.

 Decolonization is ultimately about how powerful it is to seek to understand, apologize when we got it wrong, change and grow.
 As Western practitioners of a Japanese healing art we now have the resources to do better.
-So let’s do that.
+So let’s do that!

-All who purchase this self study course will receive:
+All who purchase this workshop will receive:

-Resource list for deeper study
+• Resource list for deeper study

-Self reflection questions
+• Self reflection questions

 Investment: